Alaska: A Unique Environment for Renewable Energy

 The University Fire Station with help from a RISE grant installed a 3.2kW solar array in the summer of 2012.
 The energy is connected to the GVEA’s utility grid through the SNAP program.

 Office of Sustainability student workers installed the system will help from local electricians and the fire department staff.
-The plan is to install 2 more 3.2kW systems over the course of ten years.
+In 2013, another 3.2kW system was installed bringing the total available output to 6.4k-W.

 “The Department desires to be good stewards of the resources provided by the University of Alaska and the University Fire Service Area in the Fairbanks North Star Borough.
 However, there are important intrinsic benefits as well.
 Installing a solar array will demonstrate to the public, Borough officials, and our peers in the Interior Alaska Fire Service that the University Fire Department is leading the charge towards sustainable operations, and that solar power is economically and logistically viable for public industrial-type applications.
 Furthermore, this would reinforce the value of sustainability and appeal to the student firefighters we are training for futures in emergency services”.